---

 By implementing these practices, startups can not only meet but exceed investor expectations, paving the way for successful funding rounds.

 A thorough evaluation helps ensure that investors share the startup’s vision and values.
 It is important to verify not only financial capacity but also the willingness to provide mentorship and strategic guidance.
-Seeking references from other founders and engaging in direct conversations can reveal how investors interact during both successes and setbacks.
-This approach minimizes risks associated with incompatible expectations or lack of support.
+Seeking references from other founders and engaging in direct conversations can reveal how Founders should maintain regular engagement with investors throughout the startup’s lifecycle, during both successes and setbacks.
+This consistent communication minimizes risks tied to incompatible expectations and prevents gaps in investor support when you need it most.

 - Contact peer startups funded by the investor to gather candid feedback on partnership experiences and support quality.